• Home

 In 2017, Monica became the Creative Writing Fellow in Poetry at Susquehanna University in Selinsgrove, Pennsylvania for 2017-2018, where she taught and wrote.

 During that academic year, Monica completed her third choreopoem, How to Exterminate the Black Woman, which premiered as a staged reading as part of the Women's International Voices Theatre Festival at the Vintage Theatre in Colorado.
-She also took over as the managing editor of SFWP.

-Thanks to the sold-out performances of her choreopoem, How to Exterminate the Black Woman in April 2018 (and her excessive service and high-quality teaching and not at all due to her extravagant sense of self), Susquehanna University offered Monica a tenure-track position in the English & Creative Writing Department as an Assistant Professor of Activist and Performance Writing in fall of 2018.
+Thanks to the sold-out performances of her choreopoem, How to Exterminate the Black Woman in April 2018 (and her excessive service and high-quality teaching and not at all due to her extravagant sense of self), Susquehanna University promoted Monica to a tenure-track position in the English & Creative Writing Department as an Assistant Professor of Activist and Performance Writing in fall of 2018.
 In 2019, she wrote and directed her fourth choreopoem, Roadmap, on campus, enabling her to create a course she exclusively teaches called The Choreopoem.
 In fall of 2022, she was appointed the Director of Africana Studies, working to support the program's development from a minor to a major, and took on the role as Diversity Advocate in Residence for the Sigmund Weis School of Business, seeking to support diversity, equity, and inclusion efforts in the school.